Patient education: Total hip replacement (arthroplasty) (Beyond the Basics)

 Complications during surgery — Very rarely, complications can occur during the actual hip replacement procedure.
 These include fractures (typically of the femur) and injury to the surrounding nerves or blood vessels.
 Most of these complications can be treated during the course of the surgery.

 Blood clots — People who undergo hip replacement are at increased risk for developing blood clots after surgery.
 With appropriate preventive treatments, only about 1 percent of people will develop a blood clot.
-(See "Patient information: Deep vein thrombosis (DVT) (Beyond the Basics)" and "Patient information: Pulmonary embolism (Beyond the Basics)".)
+(See "Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)" and "Patient education: Pulmonary embolism (Beyond the Basics)".)

 Infection — Infection following hip replacement is uncommon (between 0.4 and 1.5 percent of patients).
 Antibiotics are routinely given (during the first 24 hours only) to help prevent infection.
-(See "Patient information: Joint infection (Beyond the Basics)" and "Treatment of prosthetic joint infections".)
+(See "Patient education: Joint infection (Beyond the Basics)" and "Prosthetic joint infection: Treatment".)

 Dislocation — Dislocation of the artificial hip joint can occur if the ball becomes dislodged from the socket.
 Dislocation occurs in less than 2 percent of patients.
 In most cases, an orthopedic surgeon can move the joint back into place while the patient is sedated.